 A former English professor who describes himself as a coward because he did not act to try to change the direction in which society was headed.
 He uses a two-way radio to direct Montag through situations in which he is too frightened to place himself.
 He provides a counterpoint to Beatty's arguments against literature and thought.
 Faber is named after a famous publisher (Faber & Faber) and a brand of pencils.

 The Fahrenheit 451 quotes below are all either spoken by Faber or refer to Faber.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Simon & Schuster edition of Fahrenheit 451 published in 2013.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Simon & Schuster edition of Fahrenheit 451 published in 2013.).

 Part 2 Quotes